 Whether you are an individual being victimized by domestic abuse or harassment, a company that wants to stop a former employee from violating a non-disclosure agreement, or a business or person who wants to stop defamatory statements from being made, you can go to court and ask a judge to enter an order protecting you.

-Leon Jacobson, Esq. can help in these situations or in any other situation where you need assistance from the courts.
+Daniel Kron, Esq. can help in these situations or in any other situation where you need assistance from the courts.
 To find out more about how our New York order of protection lawyers can help you, give us a call today.